maxmarcon/live_select/styling.md

 ![styled elements](https://raw.githubusercontent.com/maxmarcon/live_select/main/priv/static/images/styled_elements.png)

-In `tags` mode there are 3 additional stylable elements:
+In `tags` mode there are 4 additional stylable elements:

 7. The **tag** showing the selected options
 8. The **tags_container** that contains the tags
 9. **selected_option**.
-This is an option in the dropdown that has been selected.
+This is an option in the dropdown that has already been selected.
 It's still visible, but can't be selected again
+10. **available_option**.
+This is an option in the dropdown that has not been selected and is available for selection

 ![styled elements_tags](https://raw.githubusercontent.com/maxmarcon/live_select/main/priv/static/images/styled_elements_tags.png)